 Impacts on local governments, residents and adjacent land owners.
-Impacts would be similar to Alternative 2A with the addition of the off-road bicycle use on the west-central rim of the Park.
+Impacts would be similar to Alternative 2A with the addition of the mountain bike trail on the west-central rim of the Park.
 The trail will utilize the existing trail or be realigned in the same area and will not impact new adjacent property owners nor create sounds due to its distance from adjacent property owners.
 Over a third of the trail would utilize land owned by Cleveland Metroparks and a small portion owned by Metro Parks, Serving Summit County.
 Agreement to utilize their land for this new use would be required.
 Municipal services related to emergency response will be negligible to minor with this additional use with the establishment of an IMBA certified Bike Patrol Program that assists with first aid and initial emergency response.

 The addition of this new use at the Blue Hen improved parking area may impact traffic patterns on Boston Mills Road.
-The introduction of off-road bicycle use in this area will increase trail users crossing at Snowville and Columbia Roads.
+The introduction of mountain bike trails in this area will increase trail users crossing at Snowville and Columbia Roads.
 Long-term, negligible, adverse impacts on local traffic and road safety from the increase of trail user crossings may occur at these locations.

-Impacts to local governments, residents and adjacent landowners will be long-term, minor to moderate adverse, due to the multi-use trails expansion and the use of non-NPS land for a portion of the off-road bicycle use on an existing single-track trail.
+Impacts to local governments, residents and adjacent landowners will be long-term, minor to moderate adverse, due to the multi-use trails expansion and the use of non-NPS land for a portion of the mountain bike trail.

 Impacts on business.
-The addition of off-road bicycle use on existing trails may increase tourism and business opportunities as a new use to the Park.
+The addition of mountain bike trails may increase tourism and business opportunities as a new use to the Park.
 Construction and contract services will be required but minimal due to the use of an existing trails system and the intended design of the trail as a less developed trail class.
 Impacts to new business opportunities and construction activities will be long-term and beneficial through introduction of new and expanded recreation activities.